 Personally, I thoroughly enjoy the travel.
 I actually really like the driving part, the van singalongs, listening to stories on my ipod, soaking up the scenery.
 It's a nice relaxing prelude to the work of the show itself.
 I try to find some sweet camping wherever I go, which makes me happy.
 Occasionally I indulge in a hotel room, with its lovely refrigerator, microwave, wifi, and oh yes shower.
 It's fun to hit a new town, find a cool brewery or breakfast place.
 I just love all of it!

 But later in the season, even I can grow a little tired.
 Long miles, long hours, multiple weekends in a row out of town... and all while creating work in between.
-The housework starts to pile up, your partner gets a little whinier about when you'll be home, you start to miss your bed and shower.
+The housework starts to pile up, your partner gets a little whiny about when you'll be home, you really miss your bed and shower.
 But the shows must go on.
-(I will talk more in detail about traveling to shows and camping in future posts.)
+(I will talk more in detail about traveling and camping in future posts.)

 In the end, how you sell what you make is completely up to you.
 You may decide to do some shows, but only in your home town or only indoors at holiday time.
 Or, you may join me on the show circuit every weekend.
 Maybe you'll decide to stick with web sales and gallery commissions alone.
 This business adventure is whatever you will make it, and isn't that the fun of it?!